1. The Basics

 - Connect your devices via Wi-Fi and start SoundSeeder.

-- All devices will start playing your music.
+- Select an audio file and start the playback on your player.
+All devices will start playing your music.

 You can install and use SoundSeeder for free and as long as you want to.